 A high or low deductible: which is best?

 Your financial situation should strongly influence your deductible choice.
 Do you have enough money saved to cover a high deductible?
-If you’re on a tight budget, you might have selected a high deductible to save money on your premium.
-But if you have to pay the deductible, you may have to scrimp and save to pay it.
+If you are on a tight budget, you might have selected a high deductible to save money on your premium.
+But if you must pay the deductible, you may have to scrimp and save to pay it.

 How much your car is worth is also a factor.
-A brand new or high-end vehicle may increase your premium, therefore, you may want to choose a higher deductible to help lower your monthly insurance payments.
-If you’ve got an older vehicle because you’ve taken care of it over the years or bought something second hand, choosing a lower deductible may make more sense.
+A brand new or high-end vehicle may increase your premium; therefore, you may want to choose a higher deductible to help lower your monthly insurance payments.
+If you have an older vehicle because you’ve taken care of it over the years or bought something second-hand, choosing a lower deductible may make more sense.

-You as the driver and where you drive also determines your risk for filing a claim.
-Whether you frequently drive in rush hour traffic or on roads where a wild animal may jump in front of your car, you’re at a greater risk of a collision.
+You, as the driver, and where you drive also determines your risk for filing a claim.
+Whether you frequently drive in rush hour traffic or on roads where a wild animal may jump in front of your car, you are at a greater risk of a collision.

 Your personal driving record, including how many accidents you’ve been involved in, is also a key consideration.
-If you’re likely to be an accident, consider a lower deductible.
-If you’re a safe driver who doesn’t spend much time in heavy traffic, you might risk a high deductible.
+If you are likely to be an accident, consider a lower deductible.
+If you are a safe driver who does not spend much time in heavy traffic, you might risk a high deductible.

-The more you’re on the road, the more likely you’re going to be a collision, even if it’s just a stone chipping your windshield.
+The more you are on the road, the more likely you are going to be in a collision, even if it is just a stone chipping your windshield.
 If you already have a spotty driving record, your premiums will be higher, and you may not be able to afford the lower deductible.

 Map out your costs

-To understand how your costs balance out, you need to run the numbers to see if the monthly premium to get a lower deductible saves you money in the long run.
+To understand how your costs balance out, you will need to run the numbers on your monthly premium.
+Doing so can show you if a lower deductible saves you money in the long run.
 Figure out how much in deductible costs you can afford to pay if necessary.
-An insurance broker or agent can help, and you can calculate a few scenarios to help you pick the deductible and auto policy that’s right for you.